unkletayo/news-demo/README.md

    go run main.go
    ```

-5. Access the API by opening a web browser or using a tool like [curl](https://curl.se/) or [Postman](https://www.postman.com/).
-The API endpoints are defined in the `router.go` file.

 ## API Endpoints

 - `/search?q={id}`: Retrieves a specific news article by its ID from the external API.